Last update 21 June 2021

 Data Breach / Security Breach

-In the event of a Data Breach, Genuity Science will comply with applicable Data Protection Laws governing the reporting of such breaches and manage the Data Breach in accordance with our Security Incident Management protocols.
+In the event of a Data Breach, Genuity Science will comply with applicable Data Protection Laws governing the reporting of such breaches and manage the Data Breach in accordance with our Security Incident Response policy.

-Our Security Incident Management protocols are followed as soon as it is identified that a possible Data Breach has occurred.
+Our Security Incident Response policy are followed as soon as it is identified that a possible Data Breach has occurred.

 Research study Participants’ Data:

-Genuity Science collates pseudonymized personal data collected from volunteer Data Subjects for the scientific research studies, in collaboration with its academic and/or commercial partners, in a database.
+Genuity Science collates pseudonymized Personal Data collected from volunteer research participants for scientific research studies, in collaboration with its academic and/or commercial partners, in a database.

-The database that contains participants’ pseudonymized Personal Data (including health, lifestyle and genomic data) is stored in the EU and all decisions about the Processing of Irish Data Subjects’ Personal Data are made in Ireland.
+The database that contains participants’ pseudonymized Personal Data (including health, lifestyle and genomic data) is stored in the EU/EEA and all decisions about the Processing of EU/EEA research participants’ Personal Data are made in Ireland.

-Access to EU citizens’ pseudonymized Personal Data may need to be provided to individuals or entities located outside the EEA, either internally within the Genuity Science organization, or externally to third party academic and/or commercial researchers on a strictly controlled and monitored basis.
+Access to EU/EEA citizens’ pseudonymized Personal Data may need to be provided to individuals or entities located outside the EU/EEA, either internally within the Genuity Science organization, or externally to third party academic and/or commercial researchers on a strictly controlled and monitored basis.
 This restricted access is deemed to be a data transfer for the purposes of Data Protection Laws.
-Therefore, any such data transfer occurs in accordance with the consent of the Data Subject and applicable Data Protection Laws, utilizing an appropriate EU approved data transfer mechanism, such as Standard Contractual Clauses.
+Any such data transfer occurs in accordance with applicable Data Protection Laws, utilizing an appropriate EU/EEA approved data transfer mechanism, such as Standard Contractual Clauses.